Sutton Council support services

 The Children with Disabilities Team consists of social workers, children's practioners, occupational therapists and a complex health needs nurse.
 They provide advice and assistance to children with disabilities and their parents/carers.
 Find out more about Disabled Children's Services.

 Like all children and young people, disabled children and young people need the chance to have fun, spend time with friends and pursue their interests.
 And they and their families want the chance to experience ordinary family life, doing things that other families take for granted.
 For some children, young people and families, Short Breaks enable them to achieve these aims.
-Read the Sutton statment on short breaks for disabled children and young people.
-Please see below for a video on an overview of Short Breaks
+Read the Sutton statement on short breaks for disabled children and young people.
+Please see below for a video of an overview of Short Breaks.

 Sleep counselling for Children and Young People with additional needs ages 2-18.
-The sleep programmes are tailor made for individual children and their families.
-They begin with a home visit from the counsellors when an in-depth assessment will be completed with you.
+The sleep programmes are tailor made for individual children, young people, and their families.
+They begin with a home visit from the counsellors where an in-depth assessment will be completed with you.
 This is followed by fortnightly visits from the counsellors during the implementation of the programme.
 Sleep Counselling Leaflet and Sleep Counselling Referral Form.

-SoCom is a group run for parents of children with social communication difficulties.
-For more information, please contact Rebecca on 0759 0807920 or Melanie on 0759 0807918
+SoCom is a group run for parents/carers of children with social communication difficulties.
+For more information, please contact Rebecca on 0759 0807920 or Melanie on 0759 0807918.

 Early Support Service